 You also need to make sure that RWS is able to keep enough simultaneously active connections by checking that the maximum number of open file descriptors is larger than the expected number of clients.
-You can see the current value with ulimit -Sn (or -Sa to see all limitations) and change it with ulimit -Sn (value>.
+You can see the current value with ulimit -Sn (or -Sa to see all limitations) and change it with ulimit -Sn (value).
 This value will be reset when you open a new shell, so remember to run the command again.
 Note that there may be a hard limit that you cannot overcome (use -H instead of -S to see it).
+If that's still too low you can start multiple RWSs and use a proxy to distribute clients among them (see Using a proxy).

-9.3 Managing it
+11.2 Managing it